Music Director – Kalamazoo Symphony Orchestra

 As Principal Guest Conductor of the Orchestre Métropolitain de Montreal and Principal Conductor of the Orquesta Sinfónica de Concepción in Chile, Kuerti made a reputation for himself both in the Americas and abroad.
 In Montreal, Kuerti led numerous subscription concerts at the Maison Symphonique de Montréal which were highly praised by both the press and the public.
 In Chile, he conducted a wide variety of symphonic programmes and staged operas, including new productions of Mozart’s Die Zauberflöte, Verdi’s La Traviata, and Bizet’s Carmen.

-In Europe, Kuerti’s guest engagements have brought him on numerous occasions to the Deutsches Symphonie-Orchester Berlin, Frankfurt Radio Symphony, and Stavanger Symphony of Norway.
-He has also enjoyed concerts with the Vasteras Sinfonietta, Deustche Radio Symphony, Royal Concertgebouw Orchestra, Aarhus Symphony, Orchestre Philharmonique du Luxembourg, Het Gelders Orchestra, Fundacion Excelentia in Madrid, Opera Toulon Provence Mediterranée, Bournemouth Symphony, RTE National Orchestra of Dublin, The National Philharmonic Orchestra of Russia, Monte Carlo Philharmonic and the Swedish Chamber Orchestra.
+In Europe, Kuerti’s guest engagements have brought him to the Deutsches Symphonie-Orchester Berlin, Frankfurt Radio Symphony, and Stavanger Symphony of Norway on many occasions.
+He has also enjoyed concerts with the Vasteras Sinfonietta, Deustche Radio Symphony, Royal Concertgebouw Orchestra, Aarhus Symphony, Kristiansand Symphony, Orchestre Philharmonique du Luxembourg, Het Gelders Orchestra, Opera Toulon Provence Mediterranée, Bournemouth Symphony, RTE National Orchestra of Dublin, The National Philharmonic Orchestra of Russia, Monte Carlo Philharmonic and the Swedish Chamber Orchestra.

-In Asia and Australasia, Julian has worked with the Sydney Symphony on a programme of Symphonies by Ross Edwards, Mendelssohn and Rachmaninov Paganini Variations with Stephen Hough, as well as the Malaysian Philharmonic and the New Zealand Symphony.
-Being described as the “Epitome of cool graciousness” by The New Zealand Herald for his interpretation of Berlioz’s Symphonie Fantastique, Kuerti’s appeal obviously extends much further than the performance platform.
+In Asia and Australasia, Julian recently worked with the Sydney Symphony on a programme of Symphonies by Ross Edwards, Mendelssohn and Rachmaninov Paganini Variations with Stephen Hough, as well as the Malaysian Philharmonic and the New Zealand Symphony.
+He was described as the “Epitome of cool graciousness” by The New Zealand Herald for his interpretation of Berlioz’s Symphonie Fantastique.

 Kuerti was born in Toronto into one of Canada’s most distinguished musical families; his father is famed pianist Anton Kuerti.
 He began his instrumental training on the violin, studying with some of Canada’s finest teachers.
 While completing an honors degree in engineering and physics at the University of Toronto, Kuerti kept up the violin, performing as concertmaster and soloist with various Canadian orchestras.
-After taking a year off and touring Brazil with Kahana, a Toronto-based world-music band, Kuerti began his conducting studies in the year 2000 at the University of Toronto.
+Kuerti began his conducting studies in the year 2000 at the University of Toronto.
 That summer he was accepted as a student at the renowned Pierre Monteux School for Conductors in Maine, where he studied for two years with Michael Jinbo and Claude Monteux.
 He was apprentice conductor to Boris Brott with Canada’s National Academy Orchestra, where he was given the first opportunity to perform with his father as soloist in Beethoven’s Emperor concerto.

 Kuerti studied with David Zinman at the American Academy of Conducting at Aspen in 2004, and with acclaimed Finnish Maestro Jorma Panula at the NAC Conductors Programme in Ottawa.
 In 2005, he was one of two conducting fellows at Tanglewood, where he had the opportunity to learn in masterclasses from James Levine, Kurt Masur, Stefan Asbury and Rafael Frühbeck de Burgos, performing with the TMC orchestra and fellows throughout the summer.
-That same year, Kuerti also finished his work with Lutz Köhler at the University of the Arts Berlin, whom he had studied since 2001.
+That same year, Kuerti also finished his work with Lutz Köhler at the University of the Arts Berlin, with whom he had studied since 2001.
 He has had the opportunity to work with some of the most distinguished soloists of our time, including Yo-Yo Ma, Leon Fleisher, Itzhak Perlman, Lynn Harrell and Peter Serkin.

 “From the downbeat, one was immediately struck by Kuerti’s natural, genuine musicianship that encouraged musicality as well as precision from his players … the orchestra was in very good hands.”